Thomas-programmiert/tool-pywisp/docs/guide/index.rst

     Heartbeat: <time in ms>

-It can be diabled by set the parameter to zero.
+It can be disabled by setting the parameter to zero.

 For detailed information see the :ref:`chapter_examples` section.